More about NAD

 Quality Control, COA, and Research Compliance

 Each NAD lot is supported by independent third-party analytical testing to verify identity and purity.
-Certificate of Analysis (COA) documentation is available for research groups that require detailed characterization, including HPLC chromatograms and mass spectrometry profiles, to support internal QA, regulatory, and audit processes.
+Certificate of Analysis documentation is available for research groups that require detailed characterization, including HPLC chromatograms and mass spectrometry profiles, to support internal quality assurance, regulatory, and audit processes.

 Typical NAD-focused research workflows include: